-To be considered complete and eligible for review, an OTCAS application must be verified with required letters of recommendation, transcripts, and personal statement, and all applicable documents (test scores, etc.) must be submitted in the directed manner and received by our office by the program deadline date.
-We will send you the Thomas Jefferson University Supplemental Application by email after our office downloads your OTCAS application.
+To be considered complete and eligible for review, an OTCAS application must be verified and all applicable documents (test scores, letter of recommendations, etc.) must be submitted in the directed manner and received by the program deadline date.
+Verified applicants will be sent the Thomas Jefferson University Supplemental Application by email after our office downloads your OTCAS application.

 Please note that the OTCAS verification process can take 4-6 weeks.
 It is important to keep this information in mind when determining if you will meet the deadline.

 Decisions are granted on a rolling basis throughout the cycle until the class is filled.
 The OTCAS opens in July.
 We highly encourage applicants to apply well in advance of the application deadline.
 We will contact academically eligible applicants via e-mail to schedule an admission interview (provided space is still available).
 Decisions include: Offer of Admission, Denied Admission, Hold for Grades and Waitlist.

 Prerequisites must be completed by the time the student enters Thomas Jefferson University.
 You do not need to have your prerequisites completed before you apply, but the majority should be completed before an admissions decision can be made.
 Prerequisite courses for the program are measured on the semester credit scale; courses taken on the quarter credit scale will be converted to the semester credit scale.
 You may also earn credits through standardized tests, including the College-Level Examination Program (CLEP) and Advanced Placement (AP).
 Earned credits through standardized tests are subject to approval.

 Questions about Prerequisites can be directed to: